- Faculty: Armando Fox, Lisa Yan, Narges Norouzi

 - The management and tracking of extension requests, including (ideally) automatically adjusting submit deadlines in the LMS or other submission mechanism, must be highly automated to avoid requiring staff effort.

-- A Google Form that students submit extension requests to.
+- A Google Form that students fill out to request an extension on a specific assessment

 - Process form data in combination with a student’s “record” (which includes DSP status and prior extension requests) to enter either an auto-approval or manual-approval flow.